phcdevworks-rails5-support/phc-press/README.md

 - Website article posts with WYSIWYG editor.
 - Upload images locally or use cloud services.
-- Customizable Article Categories module included.
+- Customizable article categories module included.

 #### Step 1 - Add PHCPress Engine to your gemfile